ibm-cloud-docs/SecureGateway/securegateway_faq.md

 - All Destinations within an inactive gateway will also be inactive and cannot be reactivated until their Gateway is also set Active.
 - Inactive items are considered Non Functional.
 Inactive items cannot be in any of the Functional states.

 When you [downgrade the plan](/docs/SecureGateway?topic=SecureGateway-secure-gateway-service-plans#changing-plans), it will update all gateways to be inactive, all provisioned cloud port of the destinations will be reset.
-If you want to reactivate your gateway, you can click the wrench button in the gateway panel to configure the Non-functional State
+If you want to reactivate your gateway, you can click the wrench button in the gateway panel to configure the Non-functional State.
+For details, see [Reactivate gateway](/docs/SecureGateway?topic=SecureGateway-add-sg-gw#reactivate).

 ### Functional States
 {: #states-answer-functional}